-These 2D spectra are collected as time domain data dependant upon two time variables (t_1 and t_2) and after two orthogonal Fourier transformations a frequency spectrum which is a function of two frequency variables results.
+These 2D spectra are collected as time domain data dependant upon two time variables ( $t_1$ and $t_2$ ) and after two orthogonal Fourier transformations a frequency spectrum which is a function of two frequency variables results.
 The general scheme for these two dimensional experiments is shown in the pulse sequence below:

 In the Preparation Time, the sample is excited by one or more pulses and the spin system is placed in a non-equilibrium state which will evolve later.
 During the evolution period, the resulting magnetization evolves freely.
 Each signal will evolve with its characteristic frequency.
 Then follows the Mixing Time containing a further pulse or pulses; it is in this period that, for example, magnetization, may be transferred from proton to 13C during indirect detection.
-Finally the signal is recorded (detected) as a function of the second time variable, t_2 ; the signal has, however, been frequency-labelled as a function of t_4 .
+Finally the signal is recorded (detected) as a function of the second time variable, $t_2$ ; the signal has, however, been frequency-labelled as a function of $t_1$ .

-After acquiring a bidimensional experiment, you will have a matrix of data; the rows contain data collected at fixed values of t_1 with t_2 varying; they are, in fact, normal 1D data FIDs.
-The columns contain data collected at fixed values of t_2 with t_1 varying and are "synthetic" 1D FIDs.
+After acquiring a bidimensional experiment, you will have a matrix of data; the rows contain data collected at fixed values of $t_1$ with $t_2$ varying; they are, in fact, normal 1D data FIDs.
+The columns contain data collected at fixed values of $t_2$ with $t_1$ varying and are "synthetic" 1D FIDs.
 This matrix will be fourier transformed twice, once for the rows and again for the columns.
-In this way, the time dimensions (t_1 and t_2) are converted into frequency dimensions (t_1 and t_2).
+In this way, the time dimensions ( $t_1$ and $t_2$ ) are converted into frequency dimensions ( $f_1$ and $f_2$ ).

-In a 2D-NMR experiment we can find any nucleus represented on either of the dimensions of the spectrum, so the spectrum can show correlations between the same nuclei ($^{1}H/^{1}H$) or different nuclei (such as $^{1}H/^{13}C$, $^{1}H/^{15}N$, $^{1}H/^{31}P$, etc...).
-In a 2D-NMR spectrum, the acquisition dimension (t_2) is the dimension in which we can obtain the greater number of data points without a considerable increase of the acquisition time.
-On the other hand, each point acquired in dimension t_1 , multiplies the necessary number of scans, considerably increasing the total acquisition time.
-For this reason, in many cases the number of data points acquired along the t_1 dimension is much smaller than along t_2 , although this number of points must always be must always be sufficient to provide adequate t_1 resolution.
-The "synthetic" t_1 FIDs are generally truncated and may benefit from forward linear prediction.
+In a 2D-NMR experiment we can find any nucleus represented on either of the dimensions of the spectrum, so the spectrum can show correlations between the same nuclei (H/H) or different nuclei (such as H/C, H/N, H/P, etc...).
+In a 2D-NMR spectrum, the acquisition dimension ( $t_2$ ) is the dimension in which we can obtain the greater number of data points without a considerable increase of the acquisition time.
+On the other hand, each point acquired in dimension $t_1$ , multiplies the necessary number of scans, considerably increasing the total acquisition time.
+For this reason, in many cases the number of data points must always be must always be sufficient to provide adequate $f_1$ resolution.
+The "synthetic" $f_1$ FIDs are generally truncated and may benefit from forward linear prediction.